stormasm/dbnotes/openraft/logging.md

 ctno t10_initialization
 ```

-For more details on how the tracing test code works in openraft:
+For more details on how the tracing test code works in openraft.
 [fixtures/mod.rs](https://github.com/datafuselabs/openraft/blob/main/tests/tests/fixtures/mod.rs)